bartoszlorek/blob2d/src/README.md

   // returns position of tile for the given index public getPoint(index: number): TVector2;

-  // removes tile for a given index public removeByIndex(index: number): void;
+  // removes tile for the given index public removeByIndex(index: number): void;

   // caches the entire container